QuickBooks Blog

 At the most basic level, you need to file your tax return each year through the IRS to figure out your tax liability.
 As a business, you might have to pay taxes that include:

-• Estimated tax: Quarterly federal and state tax payments made throughout the year that aren’t subject to federal tax withholding.
+• Estimated tax: Quarterly federal and state tax payments made throughout the year for income that isn't subject to tax withholding.

 • Self-employment tax: Social Security and Medicare taxes for independent contractors and self-employed individuals.